 Extracting gold from other materials (usually quartz) is an extremely toxic process (uses mercury with arsenic as a byproduct of the extraction process) and the town of Jackson was left to clean up the toxins left behind by the tailings pumped away from the mine.
 The town of Jackson recently (Feb 2014) received a grant to clean-up a chunk of land called Oro de Amador and make it safe for use.

-Like mentioned above, at one point the Kennedy Mine was the deepest mine in North America.
-It is within throwing distance of the Argonaut Mine and for many years the two companies fought over a 18-foot wide vein (known as the Pioneer vein).
+As mentioned above, at one point the Kennedy Mine was the deepest mine in North America.
+It is within throwing distance of the Argonaut Mine and for many years the two companies fought over an 18-foot wide vein (known as the Pioneer vein).
 Both mines were permanently shut down in 1942 just after the U.S. entered the Second World War.